mreeves111/Matthew_Reeves/Matthew_Reeves_resume.md

 > Nokia in Austin, Texas from 11/2008 to present (formerly Alcatel-Lucent, which was acquired by Nokia in 01/2016)

-* Lead a 2017 corporate workgroup to transform the user experience with online documentation.
+* Lead a 2017 workgroup to transform the user experience with online documentation across products developed by Nokia's Applications & Analytics business group
-* Lead team of four writers to deliver documentation for a platform product sold worldwide.
+* Lead team of four writers to deliver documentation for a customer care platform product sold worldwide
-* Collaborate with development and product stakeholders to define documentation requirements, priorities, and areas for improvement.
+* Collaborate with product stakeholders and development to define documentation requirements, priorities, and areas for improvement
 * Manage documentation release cycles
   * Create documentation plans
   * Create writer tasks in JIRA
-  * Assign tasks to bi-weekly sprints
+  * Assign tasks to bi-weekly sprints for writers, developers, and testers
   * Lead daily writer stand-ups
   * Monitor project progress on Agile planning boards and dashboards in JIRA
   * Mentor writers
-  * Monitor open documentation defects
+  * Monitor and assign open documentation defects
-* Lead preparation for TL9000 internal and external audits.
+* Lead preparation for TL9000 internal and external audits
 * Develop customer satisfaction surveys
   * Analyze responses
   * Make recommendations to address customer feedback
+  * Create associated continuous improvement plans

 #### Project Leader, User Documentation